TRAINING OPPORTUNITY: Fellow-driven & mentor-supported HIV translational research fellowships at Emory University

 c.
 Public health and implementation science: Patrick Sullivan, DVM, PhD

-3. Approval to apply must be obtained prior to November 15, 2021.
-Candidates are encouraged to apply aftermentor and program reviews are complete and approval is given.
+4. Approval to apply should be obtained prior to April 1, 2022.
+Candidates are encouraged to apply after mentor and program reviews are

 - Cover letter specifying focus area of interest with statement of future goals for a career in HIV research.
-Applicantshould include personal qualifications for the fellowship and what they hope to gain from the fellowship;
+Applicants should include personal qualifications for the fellowship and what they hope to gain from the fellowship;

 - Current CV or NIH biosketch;